RHIT-CSSE/csse220/Administration/CSSE220CAR.md

 ## INSTRUCTOR

-Michael Hewner (3 sections)
+Delvin Defoe (4 sections)
-Jason Yoder (5 sections)
+Jason Yoder (3 sections)
+Michael Hewner (2 sections)
-Matt Boutell (2 sections)
+Joseph Hollingsworth (2 sections)
-Mark Hays (1 section)
+Steve Chenoweth (1 section)

 # RECOMMENDATIONS FROM PREVIOUS OFFERING AND CORRESPONDING CHANGES

-* Continue to look for ways to make small exercises.
-We did a lot of this with OO questions.
+* Continue revisions to the OO-curriculum, try to reduce student frustration with UML We did this and there was greatly reduced negative feedback from the students about UML.

+* Implement the threading piloting officially
+We did this, which created more time to allow students to focus on the project, even allowing in-class work time for the project.

+* Consider piloting some ideas to make project easier:
+  - Reducing the scope slightly and dropping group size to pairs We did this successfully and the pairing seemed to help greatly in terms of team conflicts.

+  - Getting team assignment and initial design happening before Exam 2 We did NOT do this, but based on some feedback from students this could be an appropriate measure to take.
+  - Further refining the project related classes to give more timely help on issues students struggle with Several classes are now devoted to discussing design pattern/problem issues and live-coding an example “game” to the project which provides students an example to learn from.

 This year we also:

-* overhauled the Object Oriented design materials (objectives pretty much unchanged, by implementation-wise quite different).
-* Reduced the amount of material in the final 3rd of the course, to give more in class project work time
-* Piloted a reduced threads curriculum
+1. Changed course materials organization/website (did two different versions)
+2. Changed the way assignments are submitted (git)
+3. Moved some content earlier in the course (UML/design)

 # LEARNING OUTCOMES